 Most stores sell pre-ripped jeans these days but if you really want a customized design, Levis have a great guide for giving your favorite pair that destructed look.

-From The Fresh Prince of Bel Air to MC Hammer, neon lit up the 90s — and its bold shades are back for the style attack.
+From The Fresh Prince of Bel Air to MC Hammer, neon lit up the 90s and their shoes — and its bold shades are back for the style attack.

 Kylie Jenner was spotted recently wearing a pair of thigh-high fuchsia boots with a baby doll dress.
 But if you prefer a more relaxed look, simply match some lycra leggings with a gridiron shirt and Adidas high-tops.